Cog-Creators/Red-DiscordBot/docs/autostart_pm2.rst

 If you used :code:`pyenv virtualenv` to create your virtual environment, please make the following changes to the above generated command

 .. code-block:: none

     <Location to your Python Interpreter>
     Run the following instead to get your Python interpreter pyenv which python

-    Replace the :code:`redbot` part of :code:`pm2 start redbot` with the output of the following (when ran inside your activated venv) pyenv which redbot
+    Replace the `redbot` part of `pm2 start redbot` with the output of the following (when ran inside your activated venv) pyenv which redbot

 ------------------------------